TheYuriG/blog_lessons/discord_create_channels/README.md

 				return; // Return statement here to stop all further code execution on this file }

-			// Check if the channel where the command was used is not a thread if (interaction.channel.isThread() == false) {
+			// Check if the Channel where the command was used is not a Thread if (interaction.channel.isThread() == false) {
-				// If the channel isn't a thread, check if the user
+				// If the Channel isn't a Thread, check if the user
-				// requested the initial message to be the parent of the thread if (threadWithMessageAsParent == true) {
+				// requested the initial message to be the parent of the Thread if (threadWithMessageAsParent == true) {
 					// If the initial message will be used as parent for the
-					// thread, check if the message already has a thread if (interactionReplied.hasThread == true) {
+					// Thread, check if the message already has a Thread if (interactionReplied.hasThread == true) {
-						// If the initial message already has a thread,
+						// If the initial message already has a Thread,
 						// return an error message to the user and stop the command interactionReplied.edit({
 							content: